vedmaque/nuxt-gh-actions/README.md

-# NuxtJS deploy to github pages example
+# NuxtJS with Github Actions deploy to Github Pages example